Juanjopalma/API-Weather/README.md

    - Local:   http://localhost:5173/

 ## View Project
-You can view the project by following this https://api-weather-juanjo-palma.netlify.app/
+You can view the project by following link: https://api-weather-juanjo-palma.netlify.app/